You will find that the unique Southern African country of Namibia has many vacation options to offer even the most seasoned travelers.

 |Currency||Namibian Dollar (NAD)|

 Though not quite as noteworthy as the destinations listed above, the vast land of Namibia holds many treasures.
-From Kaokoland and its desert elephants to the mighty Fish River Canyon and the quaint seaside town of Swakopmund, visitors will be spoilt for choice.
+From Kaokoland and its desert elephants to the mighty Fish River Canyon and the quaint seaside town of Swakopmund, visitors will be spoiled for choice.